 When I was a baby I was extraordinarily dumb.
 It’s no surprise I had to wait until I was five years old until they finally let me into a school classroom.

 I’m glad I lived in a nice home to make up for it.
-My parents are living legends who never once called me dumb, but they probably should have.
+My parents are living legends who never once called me a dumb baby (they waited until I understood what it meant!), but they probably should have.

 Just how dumb was baby Karol?

 - I didn’t know how to speak.
 Like an idiot I used my “voice box” to mumble incoherent gibberish which nobody understood.
 (I was not on drugs or booze.
 I was too dumb to know what drugs or booze were anyway.)

 - I didn’t know how to walk.

 - I didn’t know how to write.